 Primary Care Occupational Therapy Children Phone: (021) 4927850

-Please visit Occupational Therapy for children and young people Cork Kerry Primary Care for details on the service and how to refer.
+Please visit Occupational Therapy for children, young people and adults Cork Kerry Primary Care for details on the service and how to refer.

 Speech and Language Therapy